The Shocking Benefits Of Celery You Need To Know About

-Celery is also helpful for controlling the level of gastric acid that’s produced and therefore helping to relieve the stress and strain placed on the stomach because of this.2
+Celery is also helpful for controlling the level of gastric acid that’s produced and therefore helps to relieve the stress and strain placed on the stomach because of this.2

-It’s also worthwhile to note that taking a high quality probiotic such as P3-OM can help support a healthy digestive tract and improve your immune strength function.
+It’s also worthwhile to note that taking a high quality probiotic can help support a healthy digestive tract and improve your immune strength function.
 Which, in turn, can lead to reduced occurrences of ulcers as well.

 Protects Liver Health

-Your liver works hard each and every day, day in and day out detoxifying your system and making sure everything is running smoothly.
-Many people don’t realize just how toxic the liver can get if care is not taken and preventative actions carried out.
-Fatty liver disease, for instance, is not that rare and when you have it, it can be very detrimental to your overall health.
+Your liver works hard each and every day, day in and day out, detoxifying your system and making sure everything is running smoothly.
+Many people don’t realize just how toxic the liver can get if care is not taken and preventative actions are carried out.
+Fatty liver disease, for instance, is not that rare; when you have it, it can be very detrimental to your overall health.

 The good news, however, is that if you are already suffering from fatty liver disease or are on the verge of doing so, celery might be able to offer some relief.

-Research has demonstrated that when test subjects consume celery, along with chicory and barley powder, they were able to note an increase in the overall level of liver enzymes present in the body and a reduced level of blood lipids3.
+Research has demonstrated that when test subjects consume celery, chicory, and barley powder, they could note an increase in the overall level of liver enzymes present in the body and a reduced level of blood lipids3.

 The end result?